Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Introduction

-\item \textbf{Comparative statics on equilibrium strategies.} We examine how the distribution of the random risk aversion influences the equilibrium strategies.
-It is natural to conjecture that a ``larger" random risk aversion would lead to less risky investments.
-We observe by counterexamples that the ``largeness" in the sense of the first-order stochastic dominance is insufficient to validate the conjecture.
-However, a stronger stochastic order, the reverse hazard rate dominance, is sufficient.
-Thus we get an analogy with \cite{Borell2007} and \cite{xia2011risk}, where the comparative statics on the optimal portfolio with respect to risk aversion are carried out for the standard expected utility maximization with a general utility function and within the Black-Scholes market model (The corresponding comparative statics for a static model with a risk-free asset and a risky asset goes back to \cite{Arrow1970} and \cite{Pratt1964:RiskAversion}). \end{itemize}
+\item \textbf{Comparative statics on equilibrium strategies.} We investigate how the distribution of RRA affects the equilibrium strategies.
+Intuitively, one would expect a “comparative property”: a “larger” RRA should lead to less risky investment.
+However, through counterexamples involving two-point distributed RRA, we demonstrate that “largeness” in the sense of first-order stochastic dominance is \emph{insufficient} to guarantee this property.
+Within the same two-point distribution framework, we further examine the single-crossing property of equilibrium strategies and the monotonicity of the crossing time with respect to (w.r.t.) the probability parameter.
+In contrast, a stronger stochastic order—reverse hazard rate dominance—is shown to be \emph{sufficient} for the comparative property to hold.
+This yields an analogy with \cite{Borell2007} and \cite{xia2011risk}, who conducted comparative statics on optimal portfolios w.r.t. risk aversion in the context of expected utility maximization with general utility functions under the Black–Scholes market model.
+(The corresponding analysis for a static model with one risk-free asset and one risky asset dates back to \cite{Arrow1970} and \cite{Pratt1964:RiskAversion}.)
+Finally, we show that a convex combination of independent and identically distributed (i.i.d.)
+RRAs results in less risky investment. \end{itemize}

-The paper is organized as follows.
-Section \ref{sec:time-inconsistent} presents the model and derives the integral equation characterizing the equilibrium.
-Section \ref{Equilibrium Analysis and Characterization of Solutions} analyzes both the finite and infinite expectation cases， providing a complete characterization of all equilibria.
-Section \ref{Optimal Equilibrium Selection} introduces three optimality criteria for equilibrium selection and establishes the necessary and sufficient conditions for their existence and uniqueness.
-Section \ref{Comparative Statics of Equilibrium Strategies} performs comparative statics to investigate the impact of risk aversion distributions on equilibrium strategies, establishing monotonicity under the reverse hazard rate order, and provides numerical illustrations that verify the theoretical results and present a counterexample under first-order stochastic dominance.\footnote{\cred Herein, ``increasing" means ``non-decreasing" and ``decreasing" means ``non-increasing."}
+The rest of the paper is organized as follows.
+Section \ref{sec:time-inconsistent} introduces the model and derives the integral equation that characterizes the equilibrium.
+Section \ref{Equilibrium Analysis and Characterization of Solutions} analyzes both finite- and infinite-expectation cases, offering closed-form solutions for all equilibria.
+Section \ref{Optimal Equilibrium Selection} resolves equilibrium multiplicity by proposing an optimality-based selection criterion, and establishes necessary and sufficient conditions for the existence, uniqueness, and uniform (strict) optimality of optimal equilibria.
+Section \ref{Comparative Statics of Equilibrium Strategies} performs a comparative statics of equilibrium strategies w.r.t. the distribution and the aggregation of RRA, identifying conditions under which “larger” risk aversion leads to less risky investment.